Christmas DIY Projects Using Tree Branches

 We have lots of old trees that are always dropping branches, so we have a ready supply of junk wood to use for DIY and garden projects.
 There are so many ways to upcycle tree branches and logs, and today I’m sharing a few festive DIY Projects using tree branches and logs.
 These DIY projects are so fun to make and fairly easy too.
-The snowman craft projects would be especially fun to make with children.
+Using natural elements is a great way to add some old fashion decorations to your holiday season.
+The snowman craft projects are especially fun to make with children.
 Plus, they aren’t just for Christmas decorations, they can be used all winter long.

-Don’t have any tree branches or piles of wood in your backyard, well you can come over to my house because we’ve got plenty.
-Just kidding.
-I’ll bet your neighbors or family members have tree limbs or branches you can have.
+Don’t have any tree branches or piles of wood in your backyard?
+Well, you can come over to my house because we’ve got plenty… just kidding.
+I bet your neighbors or family members have tree limbs or branches you can have.
 I’d also bet they’ve never had anyone ask for limbs or branches from their trees.
-Really though, it should be fairly easy to come up with the wood for these projects.
+Really though, it should be fairly easy to come up with the wood for these Christmas crafting projects.

 This post contains affiliate links.
 If you click on